Adam LeBor

 Adam LeBor is a British author, journalist, writing coach and editorial trainer.
-Born in London in 1961, he worked as a foreign correspondent from 1991 for many years but is now based in London.
-Mostly based in Budapest, he also lived in Berlin and Paris and spent substantial amounts of time reporting from the former Yugoslavia.
+Born in London, he worked as a foreign correspondent from 1991 for many years, mainly covering Hungary, central Europe and the Balkans for newspapers including The Times, the Independent and the Economist.
+LeBor has also lived in Berlin and Paris and spent substantial amounts of time reporting from the former Yugoslavia.
 He covered the collapse of Communism and the Yugoslav wars for The Independent and The Times and has worked in more than thirty countries, some of which inspired his book writing.

 He currently contributes to The Times, the Financial Times, where he reviews thrillers, The Critic, Monocle and several other publications.
-He works as an editorial trainer and writing coach at the Financial Times, Citywire and Monocle.
-He also writes for Harry's Place.
+He works as an editorial trainer and writing coach for Economist Education, the Financial Times, Citywire and Monocle and is a former contributor to Harry's Place.

-LeBor has written eight non-fiction books, including Hitler's Secret Bankers, which exposed Swiss complicity with the Nazis and which was shortlisted for the Orwell Prize, a biography of Slobodan Milosevic, and City of Oranges, an account of Jewish and Arab families in Jaffa, which was shortlisted for the Jewish Quarterly Prize.
+LeBor has written nine non-fiction books, including Hitler's Secret Bankers, which exposed Swiss complicity with the Nazis and which was shortlisted for the Orwell Prize, a biography of Slobodan Milosevic and City of Oranges, an account of Jewish and Arab families in Jaffa, which was shortlisted for the Jewish Quarterly Prize.
 His books have been published in fourteen languages including Chinese, Hebrew and Japanese.
+His most recent work is The Last Days of Budapest, the first English-language history of the Hungarian capital during the Second World War.
+Published in early 2025, the book received high praise and was Book of the Week in The Times in January 2025.

+As well as non-fiction, LeBor has written two critically-acclaimed crime and thriller trilogies, which draw on and were partly inspired by his journalism.
+The Danube Blues trilogy - District VIII, Kossuth Square and Dohany Street - features Balthazar Kovacs, a Roma cop in the Budapest murder squad.
+The first two volumes unfold in Budapest during the refugee crisis of 2015 and 2016 when the city was a staging post for tens of thousands of migrants journeying to Austria and Germany.
+The third, Dohany Street, also takes place in Budapest but deals with themes of Holocaust justice and restitution.